terrycojones/crossbarwww/website/crossbario/docs/Installation-on-the-RaspberryPi.md

 The only adjustments I made during installation were:

+1. Activate *SSH daemon*, which allows to log into the Pi remotely via SSH.
+2. *Expand Filesystem*, which ensure all of the SD card capacity is available.
-1. Activate *Turbo mode*, which allows the CPU clock to scale from 700MHz to 1GHz during load.
-Note that you will need a power supply that can supply sufficient current for this to work stable.
+3. Activate *Turbo mode*, which allows the CPU clock to scale from 700MHz to 1GHz during load. **Note that you will need a power supply that can supply sufficient current for this to work stable.**
-2. Activate *SSH daemon*, which allows to log into the Pi remotely via SSH.

 > Note: you can check the current clock rate at which the Pi runs by doing `sudo cat /sys/devices/system/cpu/cpu0/cpufreq/cpuinfo_cur_freq`